Dirk1980ac/kickstarts/README.md

 - For Server variants: The whole installation is done in text mode. **Remember to change the root password!**

+## The %post scripts

+Be aware: The %post script does not do any error checking at the moment.

 ## License

 These project is released under the CC0 license.
 You are free to use, modify and share these files without any limitations.